 Make sure you get full information about treatment costs before agreeing to have it.
 Check with your cancer doctor first to make sure the treatments are safe for you.

 These organisations can give you useful information about Ayurvedic medicine in the UK.

 23 Green Ridge

 Telephone: +44 (0)1273 930 956

-The Association website has information about Ayurvedic medicine and the difference between practitioners and therapists.
-It regulates and maintains a list of Ayurvedic Practitioners and Therapists.
+The Association regulates and maintains a list of Ayurvedic practitioners and therapists.
 All therapists have professional indemnity insurance and abide by the APA Code of Ethics and Professional Conduct.

 The website has helpful information and explains the difference between practitioners and therapists.

 The Medicines and Healthcare products Regulatory Agency (MHRA)

 Telephone: 020 3080 6000